yukuairoy/CodeRatchet/README.md

 # CodeRatchet

 A Python tool for enforcing code quality standards through ratchet tests.
+CodeRatchet helps teams maintain and improve code quality by preventing the introduction of specific patterns or practices that have been identified as problematic.
+It's particularly useful for gradually improving legacy codebases by enforcing stricter standards over time.

 ## Features